swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 ![getting the final vector](/assets/GPT/GPT_00048.jpg)

 We're almost there!
-Next, we multiply each word's **value** vector by it's respective **score**.
-We can think of this step as weighting each word's **value** vector by how much it is related/matters, it's scalar score.
+Next, we multiply each word's **value** vector by its respective **score**.
+We can think of this step as weighting each word's **value** vector by how much it is related/matters, its scalar score.

 Finally, we sum all of the weighted value vectors, into one final vector of length `d_key`.
 As I mentioned, we should currently assume `d_key` is the same as `d_model`.
 Thus, we have *transformed* the original "He" vector into a new one!
 We would do these